-Some things I get excited about other than reading, writing, and teaching philosophy include: dogs (especially my own; see below), baked goods, snow, and music (ranging from chamber music to metal).
+Some things I get excited about other than reading, writing, and teaching philosophy include: hanging out with my chihuahuas (see below), baked goods, snow, 80's and 90's action movies, and music (ranging from chamber music to metal).